Story of Ted Weisgal and Leisure Learning Unlimited

 Bitter at the way he had been treated, Ted went right for the

 jugular.
-Since Ted had recruited almost all of Donna's instructors,
+Since Ted had recruited almost all of Deborah's instructors,

-they were more loyal to him than they were to Donna.
+they were more loyal to him than they were to Deborah.
 They jumped

 ship en masse.
 Ted even came after me... but I declined out of